openshift/enhancements/enhancements/management-workload-partitioning.md

   runtime_type = "oci"
 ```

-Pods that have the `io.openshift.workload.management.cpu` annotation
+Pods that have the `io.openshift.workload.management.cpushares`
-will have their cpuset configured to the value from the appropriate
+annotation will have their cpuset configured to the value from the
-workload configuration, as well as have their CPU shares configured to
+appropriate workload configuration, as well as have their CPU shares
-the value of the annotation.
+configured to the value of the annotation.

 Note that this field does not conflict with the `infra_ctr_cpuset`
 config option, as the infra container will still be put in that